 This should include a full address.
-The proof can contain a rental agreement, hotel reservation, or an invitation letter of the person you know.
-In the case of private accommodation also must be provided name, full address, and passport copy of the inviting person.
+The proof can contain a rental agreement, hotel reservation, or an invitation letter from the person you know.
+In the case of private accommodation, the name, full address, and passport copy of the inviting person must also be provided.

-Germany has a different CV style than some other countries do, check out some examples online to get a better idea of the differences.
+There are different CV style in Germany than in some other countries, so check some examples online to get a better idea of the differences.
 The CV doesn’t have to be pretty, just informative, and for the Job Seeker Visa, it should include:

-List there your professional career, specifying the certificates, diplomas, etc. you have obtained, also add some of your hobbies and interests.
+List there your professional career, specifying the certificates and diplomas that you have obtained, and also add some of your hobbies and interests.

-You should also include details about how you’re going to find a job, which job titles you’ve already applied to, and which interviews you’re scheduling/completing, if possible.
+You should also include details about how you’ll find a job, which job titles you’ve already applied to, and which interviews you’re scheduling/completing, if possible.

 Other helpful documents

-These documents don’t directly influence your approval or rejection but have positive effects on the decision makers and add to your case.
+These documents don’t directly influence your approval or rejection but positively affect the decision makers and add to your case.